Join me!

 One of the best things about sharing my love of gardening online is that I get to meet so many fellow gardeners!
 Over on Instagram, I met with the lovely Tasha Greer from Simplestead and we chatted over Instagram live about her book, Grow Your Own Spices.
 After the talk, I was completely obsessed with the idea of growing ginger!

 I’m not a huge spice grower, instead opting to grow mostly herbs and other healing plants.
-But I invited Tasha to talk about ginger with me and she gives some great advice if you’re thinking of adding some spice to your garden.
+But I invited Tasha to talk about ginger with me, and she gave me some great advice if you’re thinking of adding some spice to your garden.

 This guide covers points and tips on how to grow ginger root directly from Tasha’s book.
 In it, she covers more than 30 different spices anyone can grow.
 Be sure to check out Grow Your Own Spices if you’re interested in growing tons of spices.